DistroByte/DistroByte/README.md

 # James Hackett
 Hey there!

 My name is James, and you've found my GitHub profile!
-I am a first year student in Dublin City University studying Computer Applications.
-I have an interest in automation and projects I tell myself are useful!
+I am a second year student in Dublin City University studying Computer Applications and Software Applications.

+I'm a Systems Administrator for Redbrick - DCU's Computing and Networking Society.

+I run a homelab with documentation [here](https://docs.james-hackett.ie).

 ## Popular repos